 One might think that after one has written over 100,000 words on a subject–in this case, Ambrose Bierce and the Period of Honorable Strife–one has said all there is to say on a subject.
-But that is not the case; there are a number of miscellaneous sources, topics or quotes which simply don’t fit into the book; similarly, for every question which you answer, other questions arise as a result of your discoveries.
+But that is not the case; there are any number of miscellaneous sources, topics or quotes which simply don’t fit into the book; similarly, for every question which one answers about this enigmatic American author, other questions arise as a result of new research or discoveries.

-Bierce’s view of the regiment and its accomplishments may have been a bit jaundiced: for one thing the 7th was known as the “Silk Stocking” Regiment, because its membership included many of New York City’s social elite and Bierce, who in later life was at pains to distance himself from his humble origins, may have had a bit of a grudge against the New York patricians.
+Bierce’s view of the regiment and its accomplishments may have been a bit jaundiced: for one thing the 7th was known as the “Silk Stocking” Regiment, because its membership included many of New York City’s social elite.
+Their service record mainly consisted of suppressing demonstrations and strikes by workers and organized labor–often mislabeled as “riots.”
+Bierce, who in later life was at pains to distance himself from his humble origins, may have harbored a bit of a grudge against the New York patricians.
 Also, Bierce was a member of the “Bloody Ninth”–the 9th Indiana Volunteer Infantry–who amply earned their nickname in the fierce battles of the western theater, which was in sharp contrast to the “Bloody Seventh” which Bierce emphasizes did most of its fighting in the hotels and taverns of Washington DC and precious little in the field.
-Their unwillingness to volunteer for the Spanish American War apparently summoned up old memories of their Civil War record in Bierce, whose prose rose to the occasion.
+Their unwillingness to volunteer for the Spanish American War apparently summoned up old memories of their rather timid Civil War record in Bierce, whose prose rose to the occasion.
 Whatever one’s view of their war record, those who appreciate Bierce’s acid wit will certainly relish this prime example of his sarcasm:

 Ambrose Bierce on the 7th NY